etrenholm/readme-generator/README.md

 To install this application, type “npm install" in the command line.

 ## Usage
-To run this application and generate your readme, type "node index.js" into the command line.
+To run this application and generate your readme, type "node index.js" in the command line.

 ## Technologies
 Project was updated using: